nishanths/impl/README.md

 # impl

-impl is a tool to find impelementers of an interface in Go programs.
+impl is a tool to find implementers of an interface in Go programs.

 ```
 $ ./impl -help